- Parks and Gardens

 This wonderful riparian reserve is the centre piece of Wangaratta’s natural features.
 Lagoons meander across this floodplain area supporting a range of aquatic and land life.
 The area is rejuvenated by natural flooding, bringing a huge variety of birds to the area.

-For over 10 years the Wangaratta Urban Landcare Group has been actively ‘bush regenerating’ this reserve, transforming it from an impenetrable weed wasteland to a network of access pathways through the majestic old red gums and their diverse understorey.
+For many years the Wangaratta Urban Landcare Group has been actively ‘bush regenerating’ this reserve, transforming it from an impenetrable weed wasteland to a network of access pathways through the majestic old red gums and their diverse understorey.
 A walk in Kaluna Park will always bring new sights of birds and animals.

 Merriwa Park and Kaluna Park can be accessed from Ryley Street Wangaratta.